gbdev/gbdev.github.io/website/guides/sgb_border.md

 To send data to the SGB, You must bitbang packets through the `P1` register

-an SGB packet consists of:
+An SGB packet consists of:

 - a "reset pulse" (`P1`=`%xx00xxxx`)
 - 128 data pulses (`P1`=`%xx01xxxx` for "1", `P1`=`%xx10xxxx` for "0")
 - a "0" pulse (`P1`=`%xx10xxxx`)

-You must set `P1` to `%xx11xxxx` between each pulse
+You must set `P1` to `%xx11xxxx` between each pulse.

-this adds up to 16 Bytes (LSB first). if a packet doesnt read all 16 bytes, the unused bytes are ignored
+This adds up to 16 Bytes (LSB first).
+Ff a packet doesnt read all 16 bytes, the unused bytes are ignored.

-You can use [existing code](https://github.com/zlago/violence-gbc/blob/11cfdb6ee8a35e042fa9712484d814e0961cea7c/src/sub.sm83#L413-L463) or write Your own code for that
+You can use [existing code](https://github.com/zlago/violence-gbc/blob/11cfdb6ee8a35e042fa9712484d814e0961cea7c/src/sub.sm83#L413-L463) or write your own code for that ([documentation](https://gbdev.io/pandocs/SGB_Command_Packet.html)).

-[documentation](https://gbdev.io/pandocs/SGB_Command_Packet.html) if Youre doing the latter

 **You should wait 4 frames between each packet**